8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 • The user got what they needed.

-• The intent of the keyword.
+• The search intent of the keyword.

 • The content is low-quality.